Sex In Pregnancy – Fuck Yes, or Fuck That

 - Take good precautions to avoid infection.

-Now that is covered, let’s talk about sex
+Now that is covered, let’s talk about sex in pregnancy

 If you are like me and are feeling like “fuck yeah I want all the sex” during pregnancy, you will be glad to know that it is a great time to really enjoy yourself.